spradier/README.md/README.md

 ### Hi there, I'm Sébastien 👋

-## A French Machine Learning engineer for Uber!
+## A Machine Learning engineer for Uber!

 - 🧑‍🔬 I'm currently working on a bunch of projects related with ML / DL
 - 🏡 I am based in Amsterdam.